 peripheral component interconnect local bus (PCI local bus).
 A local bus for PCs, from Intel, that provides a high-speed data path between the CPU and up to 10 peripherals (video, disk, network, and so on).
-The PCI bus coexists in the PC with the Industry Standard Architecture (ISA) or Extended Industry polling delay.
-The time in seconds between successive discovery processes during which discovery is inactive.

-Standard Architecture (EISA) bus.
+The PCI bus coexists in the PC with the Industry Standard Architecture (ISA) or Extended Industry Standard Architecture (EISA) bus.
 ISA and EISA boards plug into an IA or EISA slot, while high-speed PCI controllers plug into a PCI slot.
 See also Industry Standard Architecture, Extended Industry Standard Architecture.